mtsolekas/corgan/README.md

 Run **make DBG=0** to disable debugging and enable optimizations.

-## Execution
+## Install & Run

-To run corgan, you need give to the executable the glade file's path as an arguement.
+To install run **make install**, after which you can either run it from its desktop file entry or from the command line.
+Currently it only installs locally and not in the root directory.

+To uninstall run **make uninstall**, which will remove all files created by make install.

 ## License